Home - Book Preview

 The kitchen was the warmest room in the house.

-She was small and broad-shouldered, with dark hair shot through with gray pulled back under a white kerchief.
-She had turned when she heard him come in, and her face opened into a welcoming smile.
+She was small and broad-shouldered, with dark hair shot through with gray pulled back under a white had turned when she heard him come in, and her face opened into a welcoming smile.

 She said something in rapid Spanish and gestured at the stool pulled up to the kitchen counter, and he sat.

-The soup arrived in front of him two minutes later.
-Tortilla soup, deep and rust-colored, with strips of fried tortilla laid across the top and a crumble of white cheese and a small dish of sliced avocado on the side that she indicated he should add himself, which he did.
-There was a sandwich beside it—brown bread with chicken and something green in it that he identified after the first bite as roasted poblano.
+The soup arrived in front of him two minutes soup, deep and rust-colored, with strips of fried tortilla laid across the top and a crumble of white cheese and a small dish of sliced avocado on the side that she indicated he should add himself, which he was a sandwich beside it—brown bread with chicken and something green in it that he identified after the first bite as roasted poblano.

 He ate.

-He finished.
 He sat for a moment sadly looking at the empty bowl.

-Then he got up, picked up the bowl, the spoon, and the plate, and carried them to the dishwasher.
-He found where the dishes went by looking at what was already loaded and placed them accordingly, then straightened up.
+Then he got up, picked up the bowl, the spoon, and the plate, and carried them to the found where the dishes went by looking at what was already loaded and placed them accordingly, then straightened up.

 The woman was watching him from the stove with an expression of mild, pleased appraisal.

-Quinn said, "Gracias, abuela, por la deliciosa sopa."
+Quinn said, "Gracias, abuela, por la deliciosa sopa. "

-The laugh that came out of her was full and genuine and filled the kitchen completely, the laugh of a woman who finds something funny all the way down.
-She crossed the kitchen in three steps, put her arms around him, and gave him a fierce hug.
-He stood for a moment basking in the hug with his arms at his sides, then he put them around her and patted her back softly, awkwardly.
+The laugh that came out of her was full and genuine and filled the kitchen completely, the laugh of a woman who finds something funny all the way crossed the kitchen in three steps, put her arms around him, and gave him a fierce stood for a moment basking in the hug with his arms at his sides, then he put them around her and patted her back softly, awkwardly.

 "Quinn," he said.